gitorious/gitorious-proto/README.md

 proper place in a new Gitorious installation by [Gitorious installer](https://gitorious.org/gitorious/ce-installer).

+`gitorious-proto` is written in Go (`gitorious-shell`, `gitorious-http-backend`) and bash (hooks) to limit runtime dependencies required on Gitorious hosts.
+The main Gitorious web application, as well as background job processor and search daemon are running inside Docker containers.
+That means the only software Gitorious needs on a host is bash, curl and Docker (as Go binaries are static and have zero dependencies).
+This makes deployment and updates very straightforward.

 ## Supported protocols

 At the moment there are 2 protocols implemented as part of gitorious-proto: ssh